CIRCUIT POLICIES Updated January 28, 2020

 b.
 Diagram of the facilities including competition entrance and exit, warm up areas, dressing rooms, and concessions.
 Also include the location of an electrical outlet(s) for units to plug in an extension cord if they use electronic musical instruments on the contest floor.

 c.
 List and prices of concessions available at the contest site.
-Admission prices to all LMCGPC shows is $7.00.
+Admission prices to all LMCGPC shows is $8.00.
 Children five (5) and under are admitted free.
-(Remember that each school/organization receives five (5) free passes for guard and five (5) free passes for percussion.
+(Remember that each school/organization receives five (5) free passes for guard, five (5) free passes for percussion, and five (5) free passes for winds..
 (These passes are for back-side seating only.)
 All members of the LMCGPC Board are allowed into the contest at no cost to them.
 They will identify themselves as LMCGPC Board members and have an official LMCGPC ID/Pass.

 d.
 State the time the gym must be cleared to prepare for the contest.
 (30 minutes minimum)

 f.
 All equipment and props that touch the floor must be taped and padded.
 Units with vinyl floors must tape and pad all equipment.
 Casters and wheels must be hard rubber.
 Floors cannot be “flown” to remove them from the contest floor.
 (See rule 7.3)

 g.
 Indicate the availability of prop storage.
 PROPS CANNOT BE STORED IN THE GYM CONTEST FLOOR AREA

 2. Housing for judges and circuit staff shall consist of one room per judge.
 Hotel accommodations should be in accordance with WGI standards (Holiday Inn quality or better).
 These arrangements should be communicated with all judges at least one week in advance.

 3. “Check In” is to be located outside of the competition area and should include the following: